hyperledger/besu-docs/docs/HowTo/Troubleshoot/Logging.md

 [log4j2 configuration](https://logging.apache.org/log4j/2.x/manual/configuration.html).

-For Bash-based executions, you can set the variable for only the scope of the program execution by setting it before starting Pantheon.
+For Bash-based executions, you can set the variable for only the scope of the program execution by setting it before starting Besu.

 !!!example
-    To set the debug logging and start Pantheon connected to the Rinkeby testnet:
+    To set the debug logging and start Besu connected to the Rinkeby testnet:

     ```bash
-    LOG4J_CONFIGURATION_FILE=./debug.xml pantheon --network=rinkeby
+    LOG4J_CONFIGURATION_FILE=./debug.xml besu --network=rinkeby
     ```